ianxmason/AI4Animation/README.md

 Followed by the the fewshot network: `train_cp_fewshot.py`

-We also provide code for training comparisons, but not pre-trained parameters `train_diag.py & train_diag_fewshot.py` - trains with the residual adpaters having only diagonal weights `train_full.py & train_full_fewshot.py` - trains with full weight matrices for the residual adapters
+We also provide code for training comparisons, but not pre-trained parameters.
+- `train_diag.py & train_diag_fewshot.py` train with the residual adpaters having only diagonal weights
+- `train_full.py & train_full_fewshot.py` train with full weight matrices for the residual adapters

 ## Running the Demo
 <img src ="https://github.com/ianxmason/Fewshot_Learning_of_Homogeneous_Human_Locomotion_Styles/blob/master/Media/examples.png" width="100%">

 The demo is built in the Unity game engine, which can be downloaded for linux <a href="https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/" target="_blank">here</a>.

-To get the demo running follow the following procedure:
+To get the demo running use the following procedure:
 - Copy the parametes from `Fewshot_Learning_of_Homogeneous_Human_Locomotion_Styles/Models/Parameters/CP` to `Assets/Demo/Style_PFNN/Parameters/CP`
 - Open the *Demo_Scene,* select the skeleton in the scene and attach the correct component: `CP_Resad.`
-- Open the *Character* window in the component and remove the root projection bone by deselecting the first joint
+- Open the *Character* window in the attached component and remove the root projection bone by deselecting the first joint
 - Open the *Animation* window and click *Auto Detect.*
 - Open the *Controller* window and minimise it again to initialise the character controller (you may have to do this twice if you get an error in the Unity console)
 - Open the *Neural Network* window.
 Select the correct network type from the drop down menu: *PFNN_res_cp.*
-- Set the network layer dimensionality correctly: *XDim = 234, Hdim = 512, Ydim = 400.*
+- Set the network layer dimensionalities correctly: *XDim = 234, Hdim = 512, Ydim = 400.*
 - Set the Folder to `Assets/Demo/Style_PFNN/Parameters/CP` and press the *Store Parameters* button.
 - Either play the demo in the editor, or build the demo if you require a higher framerate.